 3. Bike to Manzanillo

-For 6,200 CRC, you can rent a bike for a day and cycle the picturesque 8-mile (13-kilometer) road to Manzanillo and back.
+For $10 USD, you can rent a bike for a day and cycle the picturesque 13-kilometer (8-mile) road to Manzanillo and back.
 The road is relatively flat and (mostly)-paved.
 Along the way, you can pause at secluded beaches, stop for roadside sugarcane juice, and pop in at the Jaguar Rescue Center.
 It’s a safe and well-worn road, and you’re likely to encounter lots of other cyclists and walkers along the way.

 4. Go fishing

-Costa Rica offers some of the world’s best sport-fishing.
+Costa Rica offers some of the world’s best sport fishing.
 Whether you’re an avid fisher or a newbie, there are plenty of options to hit the high seas to fish for tarpon, mackerel, grouper, and more.
+Be sure to ask about snorkeling possibilities for a combined fishing/snorkeling tour.
 Trips vary in length and price, with most lasting a full or half day.
-Be sure to ask about snorkeling possibilities for a combined fishing/snorkeling tour.
-Expect to pay at least 60,000 CRC per person for a shared excursion (usually 4-8 people).
+Expect to pay at least $400-600 USD for a half-day fishing charter.

 5. Hike the Gandoca-Manzanillo Wildlife Refuge

-Gandoca-Manzanillo Wildlife Refuge spans 18 square miles (45 sq km), including an 8-mile (10-kilometer) stretch of beach, mangrove swamps along the Caribbean, and plenty of lush jungle.
+Gandoca-Manzanillo Wildlife Refuge spans 45 square kilometers (18 square miles), including a 10-kilometer (8-mile) stretch of beach, mangrove swamps along the Caribbean, and plenty of lush jungle.
 Turtles, crocodiles, parrots, and caimans all call this place home, so it’s an excellent place to spot wildlife.
 Turtle nesting season is from March to May, which is the best time to see them up close.
 Admission is free but if you want to hike, it’s best to hire a guide because the trails aren’t well mapped.
-Plus, the guides are incredibly skilled at spotting camouflaged wildlife that you might miss!
-Guides cost between 24,000-34,000 CRC.
+Plus, the guides are incredibly skilled at spotting camouflaged wildlife that you might miss.
+Entrance to the park is by donation, and guides cost between $50-60 USD.

-The Rio Pacuare stretches 67 miles (108km) and makes for a thrilling whitewater rafting day trip.
+The Rio Pacuare stretches 108 kilometers (67 miles) and makes for a thrilling whitewater rafting day trip.
 Here you’ll find both Class 3 and 4 rapids, offering plenty of fun as well as some big drops.
 You’ll spend hours paddling down the river between deep valleys and along dense jungle forest.
-Rios Tropicales will pick you up from your accommodations in Puerto Viejos for a full day of paddling on the river, including a meal, for 65,000 CRC per person.
+Rios Adventure Travel will pick you up from your accommodations in Puerto Viejos for a full day of paddling on the river, including two meals, for $95 USD per person.

 7. Go snorkeling